 We understand the financial concerns involved with the care of a loved one.
 A variety of factors will influence the nursing home cost of services, therapies, and both long-term and short-term stay, including the type of insurance coverage you may have.
 Our final cost of custodial, long-term-care is all-inclusive, which includes the cost of doing laundry, incontinent products, assistance with Activities of Daily Living (ADL’s) and managing medications.
 We take the extra step to ensure that your loved one is as comfortable as we can make them while here – that they are home.
 We encourage families to bring the things that are most important to them so their room has familiar items that are special.

 If you’d prefer to do your loved one’s laundry, then you’re more than welcome to, however, it is included in this all-inclusive cost.

 If your loved one has specific items they prefer, a particular shampoo or lotion, you’ll have to supply those for them.
 However, we do carry lotions, bathing supplies, and other personal hygiene items.

-We are happy to answer any questions you may have regarding coverage and cost.
+We are happy to answer any questions you may have regarding nursing home cost & coverage.

 Contact us today at (316) 667-2431